How High-Ticket Coaches Document Customer Journey to Cut Churn

 How Can You Use Templates and Tools to Document Customer Journeys Effectively?

-I’ve found that the most useful starting point for high-ticket coaches is a template aligned with the Customer Value Journey (CVJ) framework.
-It gives you eight clear stages to map against — from first awareness all the way through loyalty and advocacy.
+I’ve found that the most useful starting point for high-ticket coaches is a template aligned with the CVJ framework.
+It gives you eight clear stages to map against, from first awareness all the way through loyalty and advocacy.
+According to Totango, the loyalty and advocacy phase is where you measure how likely clients are to stay and refer others.

 The loyalty and advocacy phase is where you measure how likely clients are to stay and refer others.